Finesse your finances

 - Beware of teaser rates and interest-free honeymoon periods – they don't last forever.
 You could build up a stack of debt and be unable to pay it off when the card reverts to the full rate.

 - Don't use your credit card as a borrowing tool, and consider whether a debit card would meet your needs.

 - If you find you don't pay off your full balance every month, consider moving to a no-frills, low-interest card.

 - Think twice before chasing expensive rewards points and programs.
 Our research shows that you generally need to spend huge amounts of money on your credit card to make rewards worthwhile.

 - Are you paying too much for your energy?
+Many Australians are.
 If you haven't reviewed your energy plan recently, chances are you're paying too much.
 Go to our guide on shopping around for a new energy plan to find out how you can get a better deal and keep more money in your pocket rather than it going to your energy retailer's bottom line.